openworm/worm-math-book/README.md

 - *Day 25 - Resuscitation*: The OpenWorm rescue team finds that El is dead.
 Revives El and looks for possible reasons.
 - *Day 26 - Gene Therapy*: The OpenWorm rescue team finds the genetic problem caused the irrational decision and treats the disease
-- *Day 27 - Rehabilitation*: El now suffers from heart arrythmia and movement disability.
+- *Day 27 - Rehabilitation*: El now suffers from the heart arrythmia and movement disability.
 The OpenWorm rescue team tries to rehabilitate El using drugs, artificial pacemaking, and rehabilitation techniques
 - *Day 28 - Aging and Death*: Behold; one shall not work on weekends.
 El suffers from different aging symptoms, goes to sleep.
 This time never awakes (maybe until the next cycle in a new world).

 ---